CQUniversity Australia: Cairns campus

 The Cairns campus is located in the heart of the CBD and supports more than 2,200 on-campus and online students across the Far North region.
-Additional campus sites are located on the fringe of the CBD to provide state-of-the-art and contextual learning for CQU's aviation, sport sciences, paramedic science, and engineering courses.
+Additional campus sites are located on the fringe of the CBD for CQU's aviation, sport sciences, paramedic science, and engineering courses.
 Facilities at the Cairns city campus range from nursing and engineering labs, creative and performing arts studios, film studios, digital media and production editing suites, computer labs, a library, learning and recreational spaces, and a multi-faith room.
-CQU Cairns is well positioned to parter with local industries with significant local research capability in built environment, renewable energies, automation and smart grid, artificial intelligence, internet of things, health and mental health, psychological science, education, sport and exercise science and digital media/arts technologies.
+CQU Cairns has research capability in built environment, renewable energies, automation and smart grid, artificial intelligence, internet of things, health and mental health, psychological science, education, sport and exercise science and digital media/arts technologies.

 Other sites

 CQUniversity also operates distance education centres, hubs and sites in Charters Towers, Cooma, Cannonvale, Townsville, Perth, Karratha, Edithvale, and Geraldton.